robbintt/aiderX/docs/controller-architecture.md

 ### Default Behavior

-If a `controller_model` is provided but the user does not specify any handlers, a default set of safe and useful handlers will be activated.
-The `FileAdderHandler` is a good candidate for being a default handler.
-This provides a sensible out-of-the-box experience for users who enable the controller.
+If a `controller_model` is provided but the user does not specify any handlers, no handlers will be activated by default.
+Handlers must be explicitly configured using the `--controller-handlers` command-line argument or in the `.aider.conf.yml` configuration file.